-That's the other great thing about a dress? it's just a single piece.
+The other great thing about a dress?
+It's just a single piece.
 On a purely practical level, you can literally dress and go.
 The trick is simply choosing the correct one.
-But when you do, ?[you] have no need to be perfect or even beautiful?
-The dress will do that for [you].?
-So said Crist?bal Balenciaga, founder of the iconic French fashion house, about his own stunning creations.
-This season under the guidance of creative director Demna Gvasalia, Balenciaga has peppered a couple of standout pieces through its collection ? hopefully a whetting of the appetite for AW17.
-A green retro-print dress that looks a little like a 1950s housecoat (I'm obsessed with Mad Men at the moment?) contrasted strongly with the punchy fit-and-flare, tangerine-on-black, floral turtleneck one-piece that preceded it.
-Each designed for a different woman, both created for the woman who's not afraid to be noticed.
+But when you do, "[you] have no need to be perfect or even beautiful.
+The dress will do that for [you]."
+So said Cristobal Balenciaga, founder of the iconic French fashion house, about his own stunning creations.
+If you haven't had your own "dress moment" yet, read on for an edit of the best dresses in stores and online now.